JTRE London

 JTRE London is a real estate developer based in London, United Kingdom.
-It was founded by the European real estate developer JTRE with a total value of property developed at approximately €1.6 billion, featuring offices in Bratislava, Prague and London.
-The company was created in 2019 and completed the acquisition of British luxury residential property developer Sons & Co London Limited in 2020.
+It was founded by the European real estate developer JTRE with a total value of property developed at approximately €1.6 billion, featuring offices in Bratislava, Berlin and London.
+The company was created in 2019.

 History

 In 2018, European real estate developer JTRE entered the UK market by purchasing land in Central London at 185 Park Street in the Bankside district of London.
 The company agreed to a construction loan of £177m with ICG Real Estate in 2020 and in the same year, construction of The Triptych Bankside development started.
 It is a residential, office, and retail development consisting of three towers designed by architects Squire and Partners.
-Sons & Co London Limited (formerly known as L&H) a British real estate developer that delivered over 550 apartments and houses in Central London in over 30 years was appointed as the project's manager.
-JTRE London was founded in 2019 and in 2020 JTRE acquired Sons & Co.
-JTRE London partnered with the Southwark-based United St Saviour’s Charity to develop 57 self-contained apartments that will provide affordable homes for the borough’s residents over the age of 60.
+JTRE London was founded in 2019.
+JTRE London partnered with the Southwark-based United St Saviour's Charity to develop 57 self-contained apartments that will provide affordable homes for the borough's residents over the age of 60.